Skip to content

 Celebrating books and reading for pleasure will be a highlight of our centenary year.
 Each month our libraries will be sharing 10 titles from which you can choose your favourite and cast your vote.

-Choose your favourite from May's recommended reads
+Choose your favourite from June's recommended reads

 Reminisce with us